wsydney76/extras/README.md

 ## Updates

+Update: 2025-08-04: Started refactoring Elementmap (relationships) code, added Neo support.
+Work in progress.

-Update :2025-07-31: Provisionally added support for detecting relationships via the new Content Block field.
+Update: 2025-07-31: Provisionally added support for detecting relationships via the new Content Block field.

 Update: 2025-04-14: Started some cleanup, simplified some code, removed some unused stuff, added some settings and permission checks.
 Not yet fully tested, but should (mostly) work.